Jesse-Na/ConferenceApp/phase2/README.txt

 Alternatively, if you cannot setup mongodb, watch the video demo of our program instead.
 [https://youtu.be/b-LFwrDeQXw]

+Additionally, you will need to set up a MongoDB database and set the environment variable DBPATH as the link to said database.

 1. Run main.
 This will create an application window.
 Login music will play, turn your volume down!
    NOTE: Please do not resize the window to be bigger/smaller if possible.
 A maximum/minimum window size is not set because JavaFX is known to have display issues on devices with high DPI if a maximum/minimum window size is set.